 Briana joined Watsi on September 29th, 2013.
 Seven years ago, Briana joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Briana's most recent donation traveled 8,700 miles to support Highness, a three-year-old girl from Tanzania, to fund surgery to heal her conjoined toes.
+Briana's most recent donation traveled 8,800 miles to support Afifi, a 25-year-old electrician from Cambodia, to fund retinal detachment surgery so he can continue working.

 Highness is a charming, active, and energetic three-year-old girl.
 She is the last born child in a family of four children.
 Highness’ father is self-employed through his small business of selling earrings and necklaces around different neighborhoods.
 Highness’ mother works as a helper at a local food joint.
 Highness was born with two conjoined big toes on both feet.
 She experiences pain when walking, and her feet have also started curving.
 Due to how her toes are positioned, it has been difficult for her to wear sandals and closed shoes.
 Fortunately, our medical partner, African Mission Healthcare Foundation, is helping Highness receive treatment.
 On September 2nd, surgeons at their care center will perform a surgery to help her walk easily with no pain.
 At the moment, she seeks help to fund her $639 procedure.
 Highness’ mother says, "One thing my daughter would love so much is to wear sandals—something she can’t.
 I have found her so many times trying to wear her siblings' sandals but she can’t walk with them.
 Please help her.”